 The study tracked telomere length and other health indicators in the treatment groups and control group.
 No adverse incidents were seen.

 Findings, Method of Action: Significant effects were seen in the Terc +/- group while no effects were seen in the Terc -/- group, indicating that TA-65® does indeed work through the Telomerase-Activation pathway.

 Findings, Health Effects: In telomerase-proficient mice, TA-65® decreased the percentage of short telomeres and decreased the incidence of DNA compromise typically associated with a high percentage of short telomeres.
 TA-65® appeared to demonstrate a “preference” for activating telomerase in cells with the shortest telomeres, as indicated by a pronounced decrease in very short telomeres.
 This overall support for whole health on a cellular DNA level helps to explain the other key findings.
-TA-65® was found to influence several biomarkers for the aging process.* Notably, in the telomerase-proficient TA-65® treated group, researchers confirmed significant support for:
+TA-65® was found to influence several biomarkers.
+Notably, in the telomerase-proficient TA-65® treated group, researchers confirmed significant support for:

 TA-65® did not impact the mean or maximum longevity of the telomerase-proficient treatment group, but it did significantly influence the functional healthspan.

 Findings, Safety: No adverse events were seen, and TA-65® did not cause any unregulated cell growth.
 This supports TA-65®‘s previously noted safe, transient effects on Telomerase Activation in healthy cells.